zestor/llama_index_example/README.md

 - splits text file into sentence chunks of 500 characters
 - creates embedding using Google Sentence Encoder v5 for text chunk
 - saves text chunks with embedding as json file into specified folder

+## audio_txt_google_use.py
+Example that takes the output from audio_to_text_files.py and answers a query.
+- assumes you have already used audio_to_text_files.py to process m4a audio files into text chunks with embeddings using google universal sentence encoder v5